uvzen/ReVanced-bash-builder/README.md

 ```
 ## Linux user
 - [Zulu JDK 17 64-bit for Linux](https://cdn.azul.com/zulu/bin/zulu17.36.13-ca-jdk17.0.4-linux_amd64.deb)
-- Internet connection to download the required packages and applications
+- Internet connection for download the required packages and applications

 ## How to use